Eric Gerets: International career

 Gerets registered 86 caps for the Belgium national team.
 He made his debut for the squad in 1975, and played at four major tournaments: the 1980 European Championship, 1982 World Cup, 1986 World Cup, and 1990 World Cup.

 In 1980, Gerets played in his first European Championship in Italy.
 He scored the opening goal in a 2–1 win against Spain which ensured Belgium qualified as group winners.
 The tournament is remembered for the inspired performance of the offensively-minded Belgium (around rising stars such as Jan Ceulemans, Eric Gerets, Jean-Marie Pfaff and Erwin Vandenbergh) who unexpectedly reached the final, only losing to West Germany (1–2) by a Hrubesch goal two minutes from time.

 At the 1982 World Cup, Belgium, captained by Gerets, recorded one of their most famous victories with a 1–0 win over defending champions Argentina in the first game of the tournament held at Camp Nou with a goal by Erwin Vandenbergh, and an excellent defensive display to hold off a young Diego Maradona.

 Four years later, they achieved their best World Cup run at that time in 1986 when they placed fourth under command of players like Jan Ceulemans, Jean-Marie Pfaff and captain Gerets.
 Belgium surprisingly won against favourites the Soviet Union with stars such as Igor Belanov and Rinat Dasayev (3–4) after extra time.

 Belgium also beat Spain on penalties, but they lost to eventual champions Argentina in the semi-final (0–2), inspired by Maradona.

 Despite their defeat, Belgium would end up in fourth place – their best finish in World Cup competition until it was surpassed in 2018 when they reached third place.

-Gerets would also captain his nation to the 1990 World Cup finals.
+36 year-old Gerets would also captain his nation to the 1990 World Cup finals.
 Belgium failed to convert their chances against England in the second round.
 They lost in the last minute of extra time after a goal by David Platt.

-International goals

-Scores and results list Belgium's goal tally first.
+After a few qualification matches for the 1992 European championship, Gerets decided to quit international football early 1991 to focus on his club career with PSV Eindhoven.

+For decades, he was the third-most capped player for the Belgium national team, with 86 appearances and two goals.